Benham and Reeves provides a professional lettings service to

 negotiated and agreed through Benham and Reeves on behalf of

-of each party.
-Once drawn up, the contract is then signed by each
+each party.
+Once drawn up, the contract is then signed by each party

-Assured Shorthold Tenancy (AST): most tenancies are ASTs, where
+Assured Periodic Tenancy (APT): most tenancies are APTs, where

-the rent is less than £100,000 a year or the Tenant is not a company.
+the rent is less than £100,000 a year, the Tenant is an individual or

-Contractual Tenancy: if the rent is over £100,000 a year or if the
+Contractual Tenancy: if the rent is over £100,000 a year, the Tenant

 3. Tenancy agreement charges